 Making the Most of a Mini Facelift

-Since a weekend facelift only targets the lower portion of the face, you might be concerned about the signs of aging elsewhere, such as the frown lines near your eyebrows or the lines around your nose and mouth.
+Since a mini facelift only targets the lower portion of the face, you might be concerned about the signs of aging elsewhere, such as the frown lines near your eyebrows or the lines around your nose and mouth.
 One way to maximize the results you get from a mini facelift is to combine it with other procedures.
 Botox injections, for example, can reduce the appearance of frown lines and crow’s feet and can be performed at the same time as surgery.
 You might also combine your surgery with a chemical peel or laser treatment to improve the texture of your skin as well as any sagging.